nyaruka/goflow/docs/md/expressions.md

 ## datetime(text)

-Turns `text` into a date according to the environment's settings.
-It will return an error if it is unable to convert the text to a date.
+Parses `text` into a date using to the default date format.

+An error is returned if the value can't be converted.

 ```objectivec